nariman/kaggle-data-science-bowl-2017-aidence-model/msu-supercomputer/README.md

 First `venv` is a module name (Python's virtual environments).
 Second `venv` is our name.

-Note that we can't to move created virtual environments.
+Note that we can't move created virtual environments.
 We can, but it's unnecessary headache.

 Activate the venv: